 Folksong of the pilgrimage to the Kotsk Rabbi.
 Uses the triple meaning of “regl.”
 Heard from Shmuel Lapin, New York, and Yankev Zipper, Montreal.
 Variant published in 1974 by Moshe Bik and Moshe Gorali.
 The song was recorded by folklorist-folk singer Ruth Rubin.

-One doesn’t ride to Kotsk.
+One does not ride to Kotsk,

 To Kotsk you have to make the pilgrimage on foot.

-And when Hassidim go to Kotsk,
+and when the Hassidim go to Kotsk,

-They go with a song.
+they go with a song.

-And when Hassidim go to Kotsk,
+and when the Hassidim go to Kotsk,

-They go with a dance.
+they go with a dance.

-And when Hassidim go to Kotsk,
+And when the Hassidim go to Kotsk,

-It’s a great holiday.
+it is, after all, a great holiday.

 Kayn kotsk fort men nisht,